alibaba/pipcook/docs/contributing/contribute-a-plugin.md

 $ npm install
 ```

-You can initialize a development environment, which contains the following structure
+You can initialize a development environment, which contains the following structure:

 ```
 - template-plugin